 His response was that he didn’t think his decision was unethical and that “things change.”
 In addition, he pointed out that in the Cruise Contract (in the brochure, on page 109), Azamara reserved the right to make changes.
 He did announce, however, that he decided to reinstate a discount of either 15 percent or 25 percent to eligible passengers for reserving tours at least 4 months prior to embarkation.

-In researching this case, I found that Azamara managed to spin this change in a far different way and has kept the focus on some of the “free” thing it’s offering, as opposed to what it is taking away from its guests.
+In researching this case, my advocacy team and I found that Azamara managed to spin this change in a far different way and has kept the focus on some of the “free” thing it’s offering, as opposed to what it is taking away from its guests.

 At the same time, I’m not sure if it’s realistic to think I can change anything.
 This group of passengers has already appealed to the highest level, directly to the CEO.
+(Here’s our guide to contacting the CEO directly.)
 They’ve tried to generate as much publicity as possible.
 I’m not sure if I could do any better.

 Scinto thinks I should write about this, if for no other reason than to warn others.

 “I think that making the issue public might discourage travel providers not to be dismissive of of the expectations they create via marketing materials to customers,” he says.
 “I think it remind them that they have an ethical obligation, if not legal, to provide the services promised when they accept a customer’s money unless they are prevented from doing so for reasons beyond their control, which was not the case in this instant.”